djbingham/php-celestial/README.md

 - Add API integration tests
 - Create the JavaScript library for client applications
 - Implement a well-known OAuth solution instead of custom authentication logic
+- Refactor `Data` modules into submodules of a single parent module

 ## Known Issues